How to Improve Hammer Mill Performance in Abrasive Applications

 Titanium Carbide Hammer Technology, Defined

-Titanium carbide (TiC) hammermill hammers are reinforced wear components that embed ultra-hard TiC inserts into high-impact zones of the hammer.
+Titanium carbide (TiC) hammermill hammers are reinforced wear components that embed ultra-hard TiC inserts into high wear faces.

-These inserts dramatically increase resistance to abrasion and impact, extending usable wear life and reducing failure risk compared to standard or hardfaced hammers.
+These inserts dramatically increase resistance to abrasion, extending wear life compared to standard high manganese hammers and surface treatments like hardfacing.

 What Titanium Carbide Hammers Actually Solve

-The core issue in hammer mills isn’t just wear, it’s where and how wear happens.
+The core issue in hammer mills is balancing wear resistance and toughness.

 Proven Performance in Real Cement Operations (Case Study)